Dissolution of the Holy Roman Empire

 Reactions to the empire's dissolution ranged from indifference to despair.
 The populace of Vienna, capital of the Habsburg monarchy, were horrified at the loss of the empire.
 Many of Francis II's former subjects questioned the legality of his actions; though his abdication was agreed to be perfectly legal, the dissolution of the empire and the release of all its vassals were seen as beyond the emperor's authority.
 As such, many of the empire's princes and subjects refused to accept that the empire was gone, with some commoners going so far as to believe that news of its dissolution was a plot by their local authorities.
-In Germany, the dissolution was widely compared to the ancient and semi-legendary Fall of Troy and some associated the end of what they perceived to be the Roman Empire with the end times and the apocalypse.
+In Germany, the dissolution was widely compared to the ancient and legendary Fall of Troy and some associated the end of the Holy Roman Empire with the end times and the apocalypse.

 Background

 Ideology of the Holy Roman Empire

-The defining characteristic of the Holy Roman Empire was the idea that the Holy Roman Emperor represented the leading monarch in Europe and that their empire was the one true continuation of the Roman Empire of Antiquity, through proclamation by the popes in Rome.
-It was the firm belief of its emperors that they were the sole genuine emperors in Europe and although they had formally recognized the sultans of Ottoman Empire as emperors in 1606 and the rulers of the Russia as emperors in 1721, these recognitions were conditional on the fact that the Holy Roman Emperor was always pre-eminent.
+The defining characteristic of the Holy Roman Empire was the idea that the Holy Roman Emperor represented the leading monarch in Europe and that their empire was the one true continuation of the Roman Empire of Antiquity, through the preservation of legal, cultural, and political institutions, as well as by proclamation by the popes in Rome.
+It was the firm belief of its emperors that they were the ultimate temporal authority in Christendom and although they had formally recognized the sultans of Ottoman Empire as emperors in 1606 and the rulers of Russia as emperors in 1721, these recognitions were conditional on the fact that the Holy Roman Emperor was always pre-eminent.
 The pre-eminence of the emperor was an expression of the idea that the Holy Roman Empire, theoretically, extended over all Christians in a universal manner.
-Because the empire at no point ruled over all of Christian Europe, this idea was always an ideal rather than a reality.
+Because the empire after its resurrection in 800 AD did not in practice rule over all of Christian Europe, this claim was generally recognized de jure, but never de facto.
+Even Byzantine emperors in the East periodically recognized the Romanitas of the Holy Roman Empire, referring to the Holy Roman Emperors as the "August Emperor of the Romans."
 Imperial authority rested not on the emperor's own crown lands (though there were large crown lands in the 18th and 19th centuries) but on the emperor's role as the highest secular ruler in the world and a champion and advocate of the Catholic Church.
 The lack of a defined capital and consistent crown lands reinforced the idea that the imperial title was universal as it was not necessarily associated with any one area.

-Throughout its long existence, the Holy Roman Empire was a central element in international relations in Europe, not only because the empire itself was often one of the most powerful on the continent but also because of the emperor himself.
+Throughout its long existence, the Holy Roman Empire was a central element in international relations in Europe, not only because the empire itself was often one of the most powerful on the continent but also because of the status of the emperor himself.
 Because the Holy Roman Emperors were the internationally recognized heirs of the old Roman emperors and the foremost Christian rulers, they claimed (and were often granted) precedence over other rulers.